marcrdavis/ArduinoTITO-PlayerTracking/README.md

 ---------------------------------------------------------------------------------------
 IMPORTANT NEWS!
 Version 4.0 of the Arduino TITO and Player Tracking Project is coming!
 ---------------------------------------------------------------------------------------
+New versions of all sketches will be released soon!
+Here is a preview:

+  - New Web Management Console for all network-enabled sketches
+  - Restores SD card support to the R3 Deluxe and adds SD card support the R4 WiFi
+  - Completely rewritten and optimized code for the MEGA, R3 UNO and R4 WiFi
+  - Updating of SD card files remotely now supported on all network-enabled sketches
+  - Updated documentation
+  - Improved stability
+  - Lots of bug fixes

   NOVEMBER 22, 2025
   - New Web Management Console for the Deluxe sketches.
 This will eventually be ported to the Mega sketches